It looks like we can't visit Boston now because we apprehended a couple of illegals up there and we didn't ask for their papers.

 Well, it's not obvious.

-I mean something's going on.
+Something's going on.

-Uh and Hamid Karzai.
+And Hamid Karzai.

 And now we're rounding up buddies of his in Long Island.

-Uh here's the story.
+Here's the story.

-Top Massachusetts law enforcement officials says that two men who have been taken into custody connection with a failed Times Square car bomb are considered to have had a direct connection to the suspect.
+Top Massachusetts law enforcement official says that two men who have been taken into custody connection with a failed Times Square car bomb are considered to have had a direct connection to the suspect.

-The official says that the well, that's what Mayor Bloomberg said.
+The official says that the, well, that's what Mayor Bloomberg said.

 This is AP is profiling.